Treatment for Bee Stings

 - Loss of consciousness

 - Shock may occur if the circulatory system cannot get enough blood to vital organs

 For most bee stings, you can apply an ice pack or cold compress to the sting area to soothe the pain and discomfort.
 You can also mix up a meat tenderizer solution by mixing one part meat tenderizer and 4 parts water, then soak a cotton ball in the solution and apply to sting for 15 to 20 minutes.
 A baking soda paste works well or you can use topical anti-itch cream such as Calamine lotion.

 Speak To A Doctor About Bee Sting Allergies

 It is always encouraged to communicate with your child’s pediatrician or family physician and ask about how to prevent bee stings and possible immunotherapy if you or your child is allergic.
 Multiple bee stings can be a medical emergency in children, the elderly, and people who have heart problems or trouble breathing.
 If you or your child is allergic to bee stings, be sure to always have an EpiPen readily available and use it exactly how your doctor has directed.

 *Wasp, hornet, and yellow jacket stings are similar to bee stings, both the body’s reaction and the treatments.

 Buzz Kill Pest Control Is The Bee And Wasp Control Service You Need

-If you any questions or to inquire about our bee and wasp Control, contact Buzz Kill Pest Control.
-We provide the pest control North Richland Hills and DFW demands.
+If you have any questions or to inquire about our bee and wasp control, contact Buzz Kill Pest Control.
+We provide the pest control North Richland Hills and Dallas-Fort Worth demands.